-- If you think your child is concussed go to their coach or athletic trainer and allow them to do perform a proper sideline assessment.
-Getting an immediate sense of how your child is doing after impact is the single most important step to protect from worsening sports related head injuries.
+- If you think your child is concussed go to their coach or athletic trainer and allow them to perform a proper sideline assessment.
+Getting an immediate sense of how your child is doing after impact is the single most important step to protect from worsening sports-related head injuries.

 When in doubt – sit it out

 - If there is a loss of consciousness, seek immediate sideline assessment.